nikitaeverywhere/ethereum-delegated-tx-service/readme.md

 To mint DREAM Token, call its `mintTokens` function.
 Then, `sender` will get 10 DREAM tokens.
 Later, you will be able to transfer these tokens using [delegated transactions service](https://zitros.github.io/ethereum-delegated-tx-widget/).

+## Is there anything missing?

+❓ Do not hesitate to ask anything regarding delegated transactions [here](https://github.com/ZitRos/ethereum-delegated-tx-service/issues) (for back end and general inquiries), as well as [here](https://github.com/ZitRos/ethereum-delegated-tx-widget/issues)
+(for front end / widget).

+There is also an article coming soon, which will explain the concept in detail.